 However, these antibodies will only give your baby short-term protection.
 That’s why it is also very important for your baby to get vaccinated according to the CDC’s recommended childhood immunization schedule, so he can start building his own protection against these dangerous diseases.

-You may have heard that vaccines contain all types of crazy ingredients that sound as though they don’t belong in a medical product.
+You may have heard that vaccines contain toxic ingredients that sound as though they don’t belong in a medical product.
 The truth is that a very small group of very vocal, but misinformed, individuals have made false claims regarding the safety of vaccines and their ingredients.
-In most instances these claims are just wrong.
-In other cases, the claims are from information taken out of context or are trying to purposely mislead people.
+In most instances, these claims are wrong.
+In other cases, the claims are taken out of context or intended to mislead people.

 The main ingredients in vaccines are antigens, which are small amounts of the bacteria or virus against which the person is being vaccinated.
 Antigens are the parts of the vaccine that encourage your immune system to create antibodies to fight against future infections.
 To make sure that the vaccines cannot cause the disease you are trying to protect against, the antigens are altered or weakened.
 Learn more about how vaccines are made and how they work.

-Sometimes a child may be sensitive to one of the components of a vaccine, and an allergic reaction may result.
+Sometimes a child may be sensitive to a component of a vaccine, and an allergic reaction may result.
 For this reason, you should discuss any allergies your child may have with their healthcare provider.
 Click here and see below to learn about the ingredients that may be found in certain vaccines and their purpose.

 Is there mercury (thimerosal) in vaccines?
 Is that dangerous?